kylerbrown/bark/specification.md

 ### Datasets

-A *dataset* is defined as a concrete time series or point process.
+A *dataset* is a concrete time series or point process.
 Multiple datasets may be stored in an entry, and may be unequal in length or have different *timebases*.

-Attributes are stored in a YAML file with `.meta` appended to the dataset name.

-A *timebase* is defined by two quantities (with units), one of which is optional under some circumstances.
-The required quantity is the *offset* of the data.
-All time values in a dataset are relative to this time.
-The default offset of a dataset is the timestamp of the entry.
-Individual datasets may have their own offsets, which are calculated relative to the entry timestamp.
+Datasets must have a corresponding YAML file containing metadata.
+The name of this metadata file must be `<dataset_filename>.meta`.
+The metadata in these files correspond to the attributes specified in the ARF specification.

+A *timebase* consists of two quantities: an *offset* and a *sampling rate*.

+The *offset* (attribute `offset`) applies to all datasets.
+All time values in a dataset are relative to the entry's timestamp plus the dataset's offset.
+The offset does not need to be explicitly specified for every dataset.
+If it is not specified, it is assumed to be zero.
+If it is specified, its units (attribute `offset_units`) must also be specified.
+Two datasets in the same entry may have different offsets.

-The second quantity in a timebase is the *sampling rate*, which allows discrete times to be converted to real times.
-It is required if the data are sampled (as in a time series) or if time values in a point process are in units of samples.
+The *sampling rate* (attribute `sampling_rate`) allows discrete times to be converted to real times.
+If the dataset contains time series (or *sampled*) data, this attribute must be present.
+Alternatively, if the dataset contains point process (or *event*) data, and the units of these data are samples, the sampling rate must also be specified.
+The only datasets which may omit the sampling rate attribute are point process datasets with units of seconds.
-Only point processes with real-valued units of time may omit the sampling rate.

-Real-valued times must be in units of seconds.
-Discrete-valued times must be in units of samples.
+Real-valued times must be in units of seconds (`s`).
+Discrete-valued times must be in units of samples (`samples`).

 #### Sampled data

 Sampled data are stored in raw binary files as outlined in [the Neurosuite documentation](http://neurosuite.sourceforge.net/formats.html).

+These data shall be represented as N-dimensional arrays of scalar values, corresponding to the measurement during each sampling interval.
+The first dimension of the array must correspond to time, and the second to channels.

+(The spec as written does not explicitly accommodate vector-valued time series such as video, but does not disallow them.)

-For multi-channel files, samples are interleaved.
+For multi-channel files, samples are interleaved, so files should be written in C (or row-major) order.

 A raw binary file with N channels and M samples looks like this:

     c1s1, c2s1, c3s1, ..., cNs1, c1s2, c2s2, c3s2, ..., c1sM, c2sM, c3sM,...,cNsM

 There is no required extension, but `.dat` or `.pcm` are common choices.

-Sampled data shall be stored as an N-dimensional array of scalar values corresponding to the measurement at each sampling interval.
-The first dimension of the array must correspond to time.
-The second dimension corresponds to channels.
-The `sampling_rate` attribute is required.

 The disadvantage of simple raw binary files is that no metadata are stored within the file itself.
-At a minimum three values are required to read a raw binary file:
+At minimum, three values are required to intelligently read a raw binary file:

-- sampling rate, such as 30000
+- a sampling rate, such as 30000
-- numeric type, such as 16-bit integer or 32-bit float
+- a numeric type, such as 16-bit integer or 32-bit float
-- number of channels, such as 32
+- the number of channels, such as 32

-For all sampled data files, the endianness *MUST* be little-endian.
+For all sampled data files, the endianness **must** be little-endian.
 This is the default for Intel x86 architectures, and thus the vast majority of modern systems.

 An example .meta file: